Clinical Training Model

 Students’ training at the University Counseling Center focuses on such issues as social relations, alcohol abuse, family conflict, and performance enhancement.
 Under extensive professional supervision, students treat clients suffering from depression, anxiety, and other psychological problems.

 Students also receive training at community agencies that afford opportunities for clinical assessment, access to diverse clinical populations, and working with a wide range of psychological problems.
-In various practicum settings, students may the opportunity to assist in the development and evaluation of outreach and prevention programs.
+In various practicum settings, students may have the opportunity to assist in the development and evaluation of outreach and prevention programs.